Beauty of Loulan: Description

 The woman is estimated to have been in her 40s at the time of her death.
-The body is 152–155 cm in stature, and her blood type was O.

 On examination by researchers, her shoes and clothing had been worn out and fixed repeatedly.
 Her hair was infested with lice.
 She had inhaled a great amount of sand, dust, and charcoal and she may have died of lung problems.
-She lived around 1800 BCE.
+She lived around 1800 BC.

 Significance

-Following her discovery, there was a popular belief in Xinjiang that the mummy, which was non-Chinese in appearance, was in fact Uyghur.
-A popular song was written about her.
-If this were true, it would be evidence of Uyghur presence in Xinjiang roughly 12,000 years prior to the current historical estimate, and would contest Chinese claims rooted in conquests by the Han dynasty ~200 BCE.

 Collectively, the Tarim mummies are evidence of settlement in East Asia by people with European genetic markers far earlier than previously believed.
 In his 2007 paper on the mummies, Jin Li, a scientist at Fudan University also claimed to find evidence of South and East Asian genetic markers among the set, although Victor H. Mair disputes this finding.
 Elizabeth Wayland Barber examined the cloth fabrics preserved with the mummies and argued that they show ties to the Caucasus and even Scotland.